h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 description: "can I supersize that?"
 tags: "work"
 ---
 Use the following headings to self-evaluate your work performance for the revision period.
 Please reflect on your performance and be as honest as possible.
 Provide clear examples when possible and attach any additional documents, such as evaluations, that you think are relevant.
 Make sure to emphasize both your performance and what you have done to improve it.
 Replace {{INT}} with an integer, e.g., 20.
-Use the following scale to {{GRADE}} your
-performance: inadequate, adequate, satisfactory, good, very good, or excellent.
+Use the following scale to {{GRADE}} your performance: inadequate, adequate, satisfactory, good, very good, or excellent.
 Please submit this document at least 24 hours before your appraisal talk.
 Limit your answers to five pages at most.

 ## 1 Overall
 My employment is 100% of full time.
 Please list your highest academic degrees (bachelor, master, doctorate) and when it was awarded.
 Indicate if you are a docent or professor (or have applied to be assessed as such).

+Licenciate in Computer Science, 2017

-### 1.1 My ability to achieve good, high-quality results is {{GRADE}}
+### 1.1 My ability to achieve good, high-quality results is: very good
 Motivate your assessment with examples, using the following criteria:
 * Prioritize and limit work according to operational needs
 * Structure and organize my work
 * Carry out work as agreed

-### 1.2 My ability to cooperate and contribute towards a good working environment is {{GRADE}}
+### 1.2 My ability to cooperate and contribute towards a good working environment is very good
 Motivate your assessment with examples, using the following criteria:
 * Contribute towards an open, permissive working climate
 * Treat colleagues and students with respect
 * Share knowledge and experiences with colleagues
 * Build and maintain relationships and networks, both within and beyond the department or equivalent

-### 1.3 My ability to contribute towards operational development is {{GRADE}}
+### 1.3 My ability to contribute towards operational development is excellent
 Motivate your assessment with examples, using the following criteria:
 * Contribute towards the development of working methods and knowledge environments
 * Deal with changes to circumstances, assignments, and work duties
 * Contribute towards the development of my unit
 * Contribute towards the development of university-wide issues

+* Being agile and flexible regarding tools and techniques for teaching and meeting students, for example live streaming weekly vlogs to keep a connection to the students when going full distance learning.

 ## 2 Education
-During the revision period, my involvement in education was 55% (on average).
+During the revision period, my involvement in education was ~55% (on average).

-### 2.1 My ability to implement, develop and lead high-quality teaching is {{GRADE}}
+### 2.1 My ability to implement, develop and lead high-quality teaching is very good
 Motivate your assessment with examples, using the following criteria:
 * Structure and organize the subject’s knowledge area in courses and my teaching
 * Plan and carry out teaching
 * Supervise students/doctoral students

+* Online supervison/tutoring of students using Slack
+* Online tutoring of students in thesis work and industry projects

-### 2.2 My ability to create a commitment to and an interest in the subject is {{GRADE}}
+### 2.2 My ability to create a commitment to and an interest in the subject is excellent
 Motivate your assessment with examples, using the following criteria:
 * Motivate students to participate actively in courses/teaching
 * Motivate students to take a critical attitude
 * Motivate students to carry out their independent learning
 * Communicate with students/doctoral students

+* Regular vlogs in OOA/D course in the face of the pandemic
+* Very active on Slack for answering student questions and being generally supportive to struggling students

-### 2.3 My ability to carry out educational development work is {{GRADE}}
+### 2.3 My ability to carry out educational development work is excellent
 Motivate your assessment with examples, using the following criteria:
 * Participation in development within my subject area
 * Active participation in course development work